aws-samples/serverless-patterns/apigw-websocket-api-fargate-cdk/README.md

 ## Cleanup

 Run the given command to delete the resources that were created.
-It might take some time for the CloudFormation stack to get deleted.
+It might take some time for the CloudFormation stack to delete.

 ```bash
 cdk destroy